Testing & Refinement of CarePair: An Assessment and Referral Platform to Support Family Caregivers of Alzheimer's Disease and Related Dementias.

 Eligibility criteria

-- • Primary caregiver of a community-dwelling person with dementia (PwD)
+- • Currently a primary caregiver of a community-dwelling PwD

 - • Able to use the internet and has internet access

-- • Not a primary caregiver to a community-dwelling person with dementia (PwD)
+- • Not currently the primary caregiver of a community-dwelling person with dementia

 - • Provides less than 10 hours of care per week